Saturday, May 28, 2016

 I highly recommend part 1.
 It's a better film than the film it remakes!
 Part 2 is recommended for those of you who are able to accept a wild action movie with a shit plot.
 Forget about part 3 and 4 and watch part 1 again.

-PS: it's a old (and now stained due to being right next to the coffee machine) poster from one of the Chinese cinemas in Melbourne on my wall.
-I actually watched BLACK CAT there in the early 90's.
+PS: The poster in my photo is an old poster from one of the Chinese cinemas in Melbourne (the poster is now full of stains from the coffee maker next to it).
+I actually watched the first BLACK CAT there in the early 90's.